MarcoPelazza/ACTAM_project_Thrillizy/README.md

 * 0: not pressed key
 * 1: pressed key
 ### Thrills of note
-This classe associates the note to the relative trill and memorize the information relatives to the correspondent trill.
+This class associates the note to its relative trill and memorize the information relatives to the correspondent trill.
 It's initialized by the constructor with the following attributes:
 * position: it's an object of the `Position` class of the corresponding note
 * dict: it's the trills `JSON` which is a kind of db that contains the information about the trills